Nepenthes fusca: Nepenthes zakriana

 In 1996, J. H. Adam and C. C. Wilcock described Nepenthes curtisii subsp. zakriana.
 Ten years later, Adam and Hafiza A. Hamid elevated it to species status as Nepenthes zakriana (/nᵻˈpɛnθiːz ˌzɑːkriˈænə/, not /ˌzækriˈænə/).
-The authors described the taxon as a Sabah endemic growing at elevations of 1200 to 1500 m.
+The authors described the taxon as a Sabah endemic growing at elevations of 1,200 to 1,500 m.

 Adam and Hafiza wrote that N. zakriana "consistently differed from Nepenthes fusca by prominent raised midribs, extended beyond apex forming an apical glandular appendages on lower lid surface of both upper and lower pitchers; and basal half portion of the midrib developed in nail-shaped glandular crest".
 However, a number of authors soon voiced their doubts as to whether N. zakriana merited species status and in Pitcher Plants of Borneo by Anthea Phillipps, Anthony Lamb, and Ch'ien Lee, these features were considered to fall within the natural variability of N. fusca.
+The taxon was reinstated in 2019 based on isolated distributions and morphology, and the previous synonymy was attributed to the frequent hybridization between members of Nepenthes.

-Nepenthes sp.
-A
+Nepenthes dactylifera

 In his 1997 monograph, Nepenthes of Borneo, Charles Clarke lists the undescribed taxon "Nepenthes sp.
 A", which has been recorded from Gunung Mulu National Park in Sarawak.
 It bears a close resemblance to N. fusca and may be conspecific with it, although its colouration is unusual for the species.
 The pitchers of this plant match J. H. Adam and C. C. Wilcock's description of N. faizaliana, but the latter is now known to have a round lid (as opposed to narrowly triangular in N. fusca and "Nepenthes sp.
 A"), suggesting that these two taxa are not closely related.
 Clarke proposes that this taxon might fall under Jebb and Cheek's more inclusive concept of N. fusca, but retains it as an undescribed species because it remains poorly known.

 "Nepenthes sp.
 A" was first illustrated in a 1988 article by Anthea Phillipps and Anthony Lamb, where it was considered an undescribed species.

+In 2019, "Nepenthes sp.
+A" was included as a synonym of the novel taxon Nepenthes dactylifera.
+Notably, several ecological distinctions were drawn between N. dactylifera and N. fusca, such as epiphytic habit observed in N. dactylifera as opposed to the terrestrial habit of N. fusca.